Third-party security and monitoring software

 Security, such as Selinux

-See the Alert code reference for details.
+See the Alert code reference for details on the alerts ThoughtSpot may generate.

 Crowdstrike Falcon Agent is a cloud-delivered endpoint protection service.
 ThoughtSpot certifies only Crowdstrike Falcon Agent version